rajbos/rajbos.github.io/_posts/2021-10-14-GitHub-Actions-Internal-Marketplace.md

 Got any feedback or more questions on how to set things up?
 Please let me know!

-#### Note: the [github-actions-requests](https://github.com/rajbos/github-actions-requests) example repository that I am setting up currently only does the first few steps.
+###### Note: the [github-actions-requests](https://github.com/rajbos/github-actions-requests) example repository that I am setting up currently only does the first few steps.
 I'm still building the rest of the workflow 😄.

+## Current status:
 Currently the `github-actions-request`:
 * is triggered by labeling the issue
 * searches for a uses statement in the last comment of the issue